How Accurate Is AI Photo Colorization? What You Can Trust and What You Can't

 An educational guide to understanding AI colorization accuracy β the difference between plausible and correct, which photo elements colorize reliably, and when AI colorization is appropriate for genealogy and historical research.

-Whenever a family brings out a newly colorized portrait of an ancestor, someone in the room says something like: "Is that really what they looked like?"
+Whenever a family brings out a newly colorized portrait of an ancestor, someone in the room asks: "Is that really what they looked like?"
 It is the right question.
-But it is also a question that requires a more nuanced answer than most AI colorization tools provide.
+And it requires a more nuanced answer than most AI colorization tools provide in their marketing.

 Before evaluating any AI colorization result, it helps to establish what accuracy can and cannot mean in this context.